puppet-trusted/puppet-trusted.github.io/index.md

 Trusted Contributors have the ability to help triage issues, perform code review and merge pull requests and, even make full module releases.

+This GitHub organisation allows Trusted Contributors to show their status on their github profile.

 See [the whole description](https://puppet.com/ecosystem/trusted-contributors/) or [apply now](https://pup.pt/tc-apply).